Inspiring people to practice kindness and pass it on to others

 that was soooooo inspiring i had to do a school project on acts of kindness and this was soooo helpful:)

-Posted about 1 year ago by grace from Monroe,GA
+Posted over 1 year ago by grace from Monroe,GA